bookofproofs/bookofproofs.github.io/_sources/history/19th-century/du-bois-reymond.md

 ### Mathematical Profile (Excerpt):
 * Felix du Bois-Reymond was from Neuchâtel but moved to Berlin in 1804 where he was a teacher at the Kadettenhaus.
 * Napoleon intervened in 1803 with the Act of Mediation which substituted a new Swiss Confederation for the Helvetic Republic, producing even closer ties with France.
-* Felix and Minette du Bois-Reymond had five children, Émile born in 1818, two daughters Julie and Felice, and two further sons one of whom was Paul, the subject of this biography.
-* The du Bois-Reymond family were brought up very strictly with Felix exerting strong authority over his children.
 * It was an upbringing which saw Paul totally fluent in both French and German.
-* There was 13 years difference in age between Paul and the older Émil, and Paul was strongly influenced by Émile who went to the University of Berlin when Paul was only a six year old child.
-* Like his older brother, Paul also attended the French Gymnasium in Berlin and he continued to follow in his brother's footsteps by attending the Collège in Neuchâtel.
-* By this time Émile had become a famous physiologist and Paul decided that he would follow his older brother into the same career.
 * From Neuchâtel, Paul went to the Gymnasium in Naumburg and then entered the University of Zürich in 1853.
 * Émile had been elected to the Prussian Academy of Sciences two years earlier and Paul, striving to follow, began to study medicine.
 * In 1854, Paul du Bois-Reymond published four papers which studied physiological problems.